• Skip to primary navigation

 A loaf of fluffy condensed milk bread

-This is my favorite milk bread recipe, it's also one of the most popular recipes on the blog.
-The recipe received a lots of love and high rating due to its perfectionist.
+This is my favorite milk bread recipe; it's also one of the most popular recipes on the blog.
+The recipe received a lot of love and a high rating due to its perfection.
 It is safe to say this is the best fluffy condensed milk bread recipe, and if you haven't tried it yet, now is the time.

 If you're into homemade fluffy yeasted bread, I have a selective collection of many creative dinner rolls/bread for you to try.
-Such as these butter Parker house rolls, honey dinner rolls, cinnamon raisin braided bread or caramelized monkey bread to name a few.
+Such as these butter Parker house rolls, honey dinner rolls, cinnamon raisin braided bread, or caramelized monkey bread, to name a few.
+If you're into quick bread recipe, try this homemade quick & moist banana bread.

 a slice of super soft bread made glazed with sweetened condensed milk